jimmyturnip/20211023-heros-journey-aethir/session-02.md

 	Story: Originally built for evil purposes.
 Also, [expose, intellect].
 We'll say the dungeon was originally an evil wizard's underground library.

-	Descriptors: Delightfully natural.
+	Descriptors: [Delightfully natural].
 Lots of stonework.
 The dungeon is beneath a forest.
 Although constructed of stone, the roots from the trees above have long since found their way through the ceiling and made themselves at home.